airbnb/javascript/README.md

   <a name="es6-rest"></a><a name="7.6"></a>
   - [7.6](#es6-rest) Never use `arguments`, opt to use rest syntax `...` instead. eslint: [`prefer-rest-params`](https://eslint.org/docs/rules/prefer-rest-params)

-    > Why? `...` is explicit about which arguments you want pulled.
+    > Why? `...` is explicit about which arguments you want, pulled.
 Plus, rest arguments are a real Array, and not merely Array-like like `arguments`.

     ```javascript
     // bad